The Beginner’s Guide to Learning Piano

 What are Common Piano Chords?

-Just as it’s worth learning some familiar melodies, it’s also worth knowing some common chord patterns.
+Just as it’s worth learning some familiar melodies when beginning piano, it’s also worth knowing some common chord patterns.
 We’ll focus on these four simple chords that you can play with your left hand:

 Give it a shot.
 Sound familiar?
 You already know what this chord progression sounds like, even if you haven’t tried to play it before.
 It turns out that these chords, looped over and over, makes up the harmony of many famous songs.
 Try playing along with the Beatles’s song “Let It Be”, Alphaville’s “Forever Young”, or Taylor Swift’s “Out of the Woods”.
-(Other songs use the same chords but in a different order, or transposed to a different key, but that’s a story for a different blog entry.
-See Wikipedia for a more comprehensive list.)
+Other songs use the same chords but in a different order, or transposed to a different key, but that’s a story for a different blog entry.

 As with the melodies, the chord patterns will sink in quicker if you practice them along with recordings, or while singing along.